Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 ### SERVICE LEVEL AGREEMENT

-SLA (Service Level Agreements) are subscriptions to plans that allow access to Groupe PSA API.
+SLA (Service Level Agreements) are subscriptions to plans that allow access to Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall.

 Data about your vehicles or your users vehicles are processed and stored in our dedicated system.
 In order to access our retrieval services API, you have to subscribe to an API plan (or SLA), depending on how much request you need.

 ![API plans]({{site.baseurl}}/assets/images/api-plans.jpg)

-> **API B2B V2 & v3:** subscriptions can be made with your contact person in Groupe PSA.<br>
+> **API B2B V2 & v3:** subscriptions can be made with your contact person in Stellantis.<br>
 **API B2C v4:** more information in this [tutorial]({{site.baseurl}}/webapi/b2c/quickstart/connect/#article).

 ### AUTHORIZATION

 In order to access online data about your vehicle, there are two options:
-- You own a fleet of Groupe PSA's vehicles (**Web API B2B** v2 & v3).
+- You own a fleet of Stellantis vehicles (Citroën, DS, Peugeot, Opel and Vauxhall) (**Web API B2B** v2 & v3).
 In this case, you can access your vehicle's data as you wish.
 This [tutorial]({{site.baseurl}}/webapi/b2b/quickstart/authentication/#article) explains the process of authentication for fleet owner.
 - You are developing end-users application (**Web API B2C** v4).
 This [step-by-step]({{site.baseurl}}/webapi/b2c/quickstart/connect/#article) explains connection process.
 Then you will need to enroll your user using OAuth2 authorization protocol.

 # SEE ALSO